khaors/geocompr/main.md

 #>   proj4string: "+proj=tmerc +lat_0=49 +lon_0=-2 ... +units=m +no_defs"
 ```

-Notable components of this CRS description include the EPSG code (`EPSG: 27700`), the projection (transverse Mercator, `+proj=tmerc`), the origin (`+lat_0=49 +lon_0=-2`) and units (`+units=m`).^[For a short description of the most relevant projection parameters and related concepts, see the fourth lecture by Jochen Albrecht: [geography.hunter.cuny.edu/~jochen/GTECH361/lectures/](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture04/concepts/Map%20coordinate%20systems/Projection%20parameters.htm) as well as [http://proj4.org/parameters.html](http://proj4.org/parameters.html).
+Notable components of this CRS description include the EPSG code (`EPSG: 27700`), the projection (transverse Mercator, `+proj=tmerc`), the origin (`+lat_0=49 +lon_0=-2`) and units (`+units=m`).^[
+For a short description of the most relevant projection parameters and related concepts, see the fourth lecture by Jochen Albrecht: [geography.hunter.cuny.edu/~jochen/GTECH361/lectures/](http://www.geography.hunter.cuny.edu/~jochen/GTECH361/lectures/lecture04/concepts/Map%20coordinate%20systems/Projection%20parameters.htm) as well as [http://proj4.org/parameters.html](http://proj4.org/parameters.html).
-Another great resource on projection definitions is [http://spatialreference.org/](http://spatialreference.org/).]
+Another great resource on projection definitions is [http://spatialreference.org/](http://spatialreference.org/).
+]
-The fact that the units of the CRS are meters (rather than degrees) tells us that this is a projected CRS: geometry operations on `london_proj` will work without a warning, meaning buffers can be produced from it using proper units of distance.
+The fact that the units of the CRS are meters (rather than degrees) tells us that this is a projected CRS: `st_is_longlat(london_proj)` now returns `FALSE` and geometry operations on `london_proj` will work without a warning, meaning buffers can be produced from it using proper units of distance.
 <!--
 1 degree distance (great circle distance) at the equator:
 geosphere::alongTrackDistance(c(0, 0), c(0, 1), c(0, 1))